-2. Age is a major factor.
+2. Age is a major factor for air traffic controllers.

 Some air traffic controllers begin their careers in the military, while others apply to the FAA’s Air Traffic Control Academy.
 But no matter how they enter the profession, they must have good vision, a sharp mind, and the ability to think quickly and clearly under pressure.
 The FAA requires that applicants be 30 years old or younger when they apply to the job, and controllers must retire at age 56, before most of them experience any age-related mental decline.

-3. They have their own lingo.
+3. Air traffic controllers have their own lingo.

 Pilots and air traffic controllers around the world must speak English to communicate (it's required by the International Civil Aviation Organization), but they also have their own flight-related language.
 This phonetic alphabetic and numerical system, which replaces letters (A to Z) and numbers (zero to nine) with code words, minimizes confusion and misunderstandings between air traffic controllers and pilots.